Xc banner image

 The Smarter Approach: Start Remote

-Here's what "hybrid" really means: Start with cloud AI APIs, then move to local infrastructure only when the business case is clear.
+Here's what "hybrid" really means: start with cloud AI APIs, then move to local infrastructure only when the business case becomes clear.

 Phase 1: Start Remote